gscontras/probLang/chapters/app-02-BDA.md

 viz.table(pragmaticListener("blue"))
 ~~~~

-Suppose we conduct a simple experiment in which we provide the referential context in Fig. 1 above and ask our participants to choose the object which they believe that a speaker who chose utterance "blue" might have meant.
-The experiment of refp:frankgoodman2012 was slightly different (a betting paradigm in which participants had to distribute 100 points over the potential referents), but refp:QingFranke2013:Variations-on-a executed exactly such a forced choice experiment, in which each participant must choose exactly one referent.
-They observed that in all conditions equivalent to an observation of "blue", 115 participants chose the blue square and 65 chose the blue circle, while nobody (phew!) chose the green square.
+Suppose we conducted a simple experiment in which we provide the referential context in Fig. 1 above and ask our participants to choose the object which they believe that a speaker who chose utterance "blue" might have meant.
+The experiment of reft:frankgoodman2012 was slightly different (a betting paradigm in which participants had to distribute 100 points over the potential referents), but reft:QingFranke2013:Variations-on-a executed exactly such a **forced choice experiment**, in which each participant had to choose exactly one referent.
+They observed that in all conditions structurally equivalent to an observation of utterance "blue" in the context of Fig. 1, 115 participants chose the blue square and 65 chose the blue circle, while nobody (phew!) chose the green square.

 ~~~~
 var comp_data = {